cyclic-software/docs/docs/concepts/apps.md

 ## Infrastructure

-Cyclic manages the provisioning, upgrades, instrumentation, configuration and cloud best practices to set your code up with scalable, fault-tolerant, serverless infrastructure.
+Cyclic manages the provisioning, upgrades, instrumentation, configuration, and cloud best practices to set your code up with scalable, fault-tolerant, serverless infrastructure.
 - **AWS Cloud**: App infrastructure is provisioned and managed as infrastructure as code (IaC) in <a href="https://aws.amazon.com/cloudformation/" target="_blank">AWS CloudFormation</a>
-- **Serverless**: a cloud execution model that enables your apps to be highly scalable, they can process single requests or millions of requests on demand without having to change logic, manage clusters, tune parameters or deploy anything.
+- **Serverless**: a cloud execution model that enables your apps to be highly scalable, they can process single requests or millions of requests on demand without having to change logic, manage clusters, tune parameters, or deploy anything.
 - **Fault Tolerant**: Apps have the capability to be provisioned with <a href="https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-iv-multi-site-active-active/" target="_blank">active-active disaster recovery strategy</a> in all AWS regions.
 This means that applications can be made resilient to severe outages, limiting impact to end-users with zero downtime.
 ### Hosting
 We describe hosting in terms of where the underlying app infrastructure is hosted.
 While the application code is executed on AWS Lambda compute, the Lambdas themselves can be hosted in any AWS cloud account, [ours or yours](./hosting.md).